ironoa/um982_ros2_driver/README.md

 ### Configuration

 Before using the driver, you need to configure the UM982 device to output the required data.
-Connect to the device and send the following commands:
+Connect to the device and send the following commands (for example with [UPrecise](https://en.unicore.com/products/uprecise.html), unfortunately working on Windows only):

 ```
 config com3 115200